andywu96/andywu96/ABOUTME .md

 - 👀 I’m interested in Data Analytics and Data Science opportunities in the United States
 - 🌱 I’m currently a Master Student major in Analytics at University of Southern California
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me at wuchungm@usc.edu
+- 📫 How to reach me:
+-               Email:wuchungm@usc.edu
+-               Linkedin: www.linkedin.com/in/chungmingwu
+-

 <!---
 andywu96/andywu96 is a ✨ special ✨ repository because its `ABOUTME.md` (this file) appears on your GitHub profile.